-The current world population is 7.9 billion (as of October 2021) according to the most recent United Nations estimates elaborated by Worldometer.
-[16] The population is projected to reach 10 billion by 2057, and according to a recent United Nations report, growth will be mainly in developing countries, with more than half in Africa.
-[17] The scientific consensus is that the current population expansion and accompanying increase in demand and usage of resources is linked to threats to our ecosystem.
-[18] More people means more food, more water, more energy consumption.
+Climate change is increasingly viewed as a current and future cause of hunger and poverty.
+The current world population is 7.98 billion (as of November 2022) according to the most recent United Nations estimates elaborated by Worldometer.
+[12] The population is projected to reach 10 billion by 2057, and according to a recent United Nations report, growth will be mainly in developing countries, with more than half in Africa.
+[13] The scientific consensus is that the current population expansion and accompanying increase in demand and usage of resources is linked to threats to our ecosystem.
+[14] More people equals more food, more water, more energy consumption.